Getting Here - Via Barr Trail

 - Manitou Springs Parking Program - AND - Parking Map

-- Another great option is the Mountain Metro Bus #3 - The pick-up / drop-off location is near the Ruxton Ave. traffic circle in Manitou Springs.
-The bus runs between Manitou Springs and downtown Colorado Springs, Monday - Saturday.
+- Colorado Springs City Bus - Route #3 - The pick-up / drop-off location at Memorial Park.
+The bus runs between Manitou Springs and downtown Colorado Springs with service everyday.

 This map is to the Trailhead, not the camp.
 After parking at the trailhead you have a 6.5 mile hike to camp.